The Daily Outlook Afghanistan

-The Daily Outlook Afghanistan is the first independent English newspaper in Afghanistan.
+The Daily Outlook Afghanistan is the first independent English language newspaper in Afghanistan.
 It covers national and international news with circulation of 10,000.
-It is published by Afghanistan Group of Newspapers, an independent media group which also publishes The Daily Afghanistan, the largest Dari and Pashto paper in Afghanistan.
-The final news releases on the website were on 14 and 15 August 2021, shortly before the fall of Kabul.
+It is published by Afghanistan Group of Newspapers, an independent media group (managed by Hussain Marefat) which also publishes the Daily Afghanistan, the largest Dari and Pashto paper in Afghanistan.
+The final news releases on the website were on 14 and 15 August 2021, shortly before the Fall of Kabul.

 Circulation

-Daily Outlook Afghanistan mostly goes to embassies, non-governmental organizations (NGOs), United Nations agencies, public places, educational institutions and other organizations.
+Daily Outlook Afghanistan mostly goes to embassies, non-governmental organizations, United Nations agencies, public places, educational institutions and other organizations.
 Both papers go to 32 out of 34 provinces.
 A limited number of copies also go to Pakistan and Dubai.